djmcgill/dominions-5-status/README.md

 SUGGESTIONS:
 * register for games that don't exist yet
-* have a PM only command to get a readout of every game you're currently registered to
 * last person/stale
-* show you games waiting for you
 * edit pinned post instead of new
 * somehow make it not look like ass on mobile?